joanvyc/paraevaluar/README.md

 		-a|--arguments=ARGUMENT	append ARGUMENT to the argument list.
 		-p|--plots		plot average time of different versions.
 		--no-cleanup		keeps the intermediate files used by the program.
+		--clean			deletes all evaldir in the current directory.
 ```
 ## Dependencies
+The dependencies needed are coreutils, gawk, time, groff-base, bc

+Other dependencies for extended features:
 In order to plot data gnuplot is required to be installed.

 ## Example